 So the packages have been unwrapped, the pies and cookies have been eaten, and one more week away from school beckons!
 With much of the hubbub behind us, yet with the holiday spirit in full swing, I am reminded how special it is to be happy and healthy and together this time of year.
 We […]

 I’ve been talking with my family about ways to focus on GIVING rather than RECEIVING this holiday.
 Here are two ways to get the conversation started.

 My family LOVES asking each other questions.
 Download these free printable “table questions” to share with your family this holiday.

 A few years ago, my daughters and I were very lucky to participate in our school’s first Chinese New Year Fundraiser, an amazing event sponsored by Jean Parker Elementary’s Parent Teacher Organization (PTO).
 This event is now entering its third year, and I am still not aware of any other like it in the city.

-Happy New Year!
-San Francisco public school students have the day off today, January 31, 2014 to celebrate the Chinese Lunar New Year.
+Happy Lunar New Year! 新年快乐 San Francisco public school students have the day off today, January 31, 2014 to celebrate the Chinese Lunar New Year.
 Did you know that SFUSD is unique in that it is one of a handful of school districts nationally to celebrate the holiday?
-And it is the only school district in a major […]
+And it is the only school […]